Such a simple and easy this nettle and chickpeas salad is to prepare and get ready for a great side dish but even a meal on its own.

-Rince the chickpeas and allow to drain properly.
+- Rinse the chickpeas and allow them to drain properly.

 - Slice the aubergines into medium slices, slightly salt on both sides and set aside.

-- When cooked sprinkle some salt, freshly ground black peeper, the crushed and chopped garlic, turmeric powder, the zaatar powder, fennel seeds.
+- When cooked sprinkle some salt, freshly ground black pepper, crushed and chopped garlic, turmeric powder, zaatar powder, fennel seeds.
 Add the chickpeas and the dry nettles.
 Toss and cook for an extra 3-4 minutes.
 When finished, place in a large bowl to cool.

 - Zest and juice half a lemon, add the zest and sprinkle the juice all over the salad!
 Enjoy it, it is so delicious.